 “Also enquire whether the incoming supply is AC or DC.
 With a DC supply, the pump can be connected to a battery back-up so that if the power fails, the homeowner will always have a water supply for toilet flushing.”

-If the requirement is to make more water available to the house, then greywater or rainwater harvesting will both do it, and such systems come into their own in new builds where either system can be designed-in from the outset making them cheaper and easier to deal with.
+The first option could be to use less water in the first place.
+Providing hot water to house typically accounts for 25% of the energy bill.
+If the requirement is to make more water available to the house, then greywater or rainwater harvesting will both do that.
+Such systems come into their own in new builds where either system can be designed-in from the outset, making them cheaper and easier to deal with.
 In terms of capital cost, running cost and effectiveness, there is little to choose between them; both have cheap and more expensive options.